 Privacy note.
-Always include a link to Aalto University privacy notice as well as your contact details in your invitations.
-According to the privacy note, each event has to have a designated and responsible contact person whom the guests may contact in case of any requests about their privacy.
-This contact information has to be communicated in each event announcement or invitation.
+According to EU law it is mandatory to include in the invitation a link to privacy notice of Aalto University and contact details.
+Each event has to have a designated and responsible contact person whom the guests may contact in case of any requests about their privacy.
+This contact information has to be communicated in each event announcement and/or invitation.

 Privacy notices & guidelines

 Data protection.
 Keep in mind the GDPR (General Data Protection Regulation).
 In order to fulfill the regulations it is highly recommended to utilize the CRM of the university.
 Any lists with personal information, e.g. contact information, can not be stored or shared outside the core working group, nor on external platforms not recommended by Aalto IT.
 All collected information must be stored securely, and discarded immediately after completion of the event process.